openfga/rfcs/20231214-listUsers-api.md

 ## Motivation
 [motivation]: #motivation

 Developers using OpenFGA want to look up all of the users that have a particular relationship with an object.
-Currently, the Read API is inadequate for listing users because it can only display users who have direct access to an object but not with users that have derived access through expansion.
+Currently, the Read API is inadequate for listing users because it can only return users who have direct access to an object, but not users that have derived access through expansion.

 ### Use Cases

 - **UIs** - Display the users that a resource has been shared with.
 Ex: the "Share" dialog in Google Docs.
 - **Notifications** - Notify all users who relate to a specific object.
-Ex: send and email to editors of a document when it has been updated.
+Ex: email all editors of a document after it has been updated.

 ### Expected Outcome